vasveena/amazon-emr-ttt-workshop/docs/day1/step/exercise.md

 The EMR cluster will be automatically terminated once the State Machine completes its execution.

-You can also start State Machine execution by entering the below JSON in the "Input - optional" section (replace any existing string). i.e., you can specify an existing EMR cluster ID instead of having AWS Step Functions create a new EMR cluster.
-You will need to replace j-XXXXXXXXXX with an existing EMR cluster ID in your AWS event engine account.
+**Optional:** You can also start State Machine execution by entering the below JSON in the "Input - optional" section (replace any existing string). i.e., you can specify an existing EMR cluster ID instead of having AWS Step Functions create a new EMR cluster.
+You will need to replace j-XXXXXXXXXX in the below JSON with an existing EMR cluster ID in your AWS event engine account.

 ```
 {